-Dollar capped after Yellen, Canadian dollar stands tall on BOC rate hike
+FOREX-Dollar capped after Yellen, Canadian dollar stands tall on BOC rate hike

 The BOC raised interest rates for the first time in roughly seven years on Wednesday, saying the economy no longer needed as much stimulus.

-The Canadian dollar, also boosted by a rise in crude oil prices, stood at C$1.2750 per dollar CAD=D4 after rallying more than 1 percent to C$1.2681 overnight, its strongest since June 2016.
+The Canadian dollar, also boosted by a rise in crude oil prices, stood at C$1.2750 per dollar after rallying more than 1 percent to C$1.2681 overnight, its strongest since June 2016.

 Other commodity linked currencies like the Australian dollar were also on the front foot.
 The Aussie, which has gained about 1 percent so far this week, stood near an eight-day high of $0.7685 touched overnight.

-The euro was little changed at $1.1419 EUR=, having reached a 14-month high of $1.1489 on Wednesday.
+The euro was little changed at $1.1419, having reached a 14-month high of $1.1489 on Wednesday.
 The common currency has edged up steadily this month on speculation that the ECB would begin reversing its very easy monetary policy sooner rather than later.
+(Editing by Sam Holmes)